Enrolling in a wood occupations NVQ carpentry apprenticeship is the best way to start your career as a carpenter.

-Because the apprenticeship involves work based training that is designed around the needs of employers you gain real skills that are always in demand as well as nationally recognised qualifications.
+Because a carpentry apprenticeship involves work based training that is designed around the needs of employers you gain real skills that are always in demand - on top of internationally recognised qualifications!

 But, I funded the third year myself and finished it in 9 months.
 I knew after that I'd never have to see another classroom again!
 It was worth it.

-Go to the national apprenticeship website to find vacancies in your area.
-There are also opportunities there that you might not think of, like serving a carpentry apprenticeship building yachts!
+A great thing about the site is there are also opportunities there that you ma not have already thought of, like serving a carpentry apprenticeship building yachts!

 In order to qualify and gain your NVQ carpentry and joinery qualifications you are required to complete tasks both in college and at the workplace.